 Their alphabet is different too, so don’t be too confused if you can’t understand any written Greek during your trip.
 When it comes to speaking to locals, you can get by with English as it is widely spoken, but it is still courteous to know basic phrases.

 They enjoy a Mediterranean-style diet in Greece so you can expect a lot of seafood, grains, vegetables, olive oil, wine, and honey.
-There are a number of traditional and classic dishes worth trying here and it is never too hard to find good food and wine no matter where you are.
+There are a number of traditional and classic dishes worth trying here and it is never too hard to find good food and wine.

 Generally, Greece is a safe country but, as with anywhere, tourists should always be cautious.
 It is important to protect your passports, wallets, and handbags when out and about.
 It is also worthwhile educating yourself on common tourist scams.